 Early A1s were offered in three-door form only, and as well as hampered access to the rear seats, space back there was pretty limited, too.
 The arrival of the new Audi A1 Sportback model in 2012 improved things in both regards.

 Engine choices were pretty broad across the whole of the first-generation Audi A1 hatchback’s lifespan, with a variety of petrol and diesel engines available.
-The petrol TFSI models ran in size from 1.0-litre to 1.4-litres and from 94bhp to 183bhp, though the most powerful engine variant (not including the Audi S1 hot hatch) was dropped in 2014.
-Low-CO2 emissions TDI diesel models were either 1.6-litres or 2.0-litres in size, with power ranging from 104bhp to 141bhp and fuel economy of up to 60mpg-plus.
+The petrol TFSI models ran in size from a 1.0-litre to a 1.4-litre, giving outputs from 94bhp to 183bhp, although the most powerful engine variant (not including the Audi S1 hot hatch) was dropped in 2014.
+Low-CO2-emissions TDI diesel models were either 1.6-litres or 2.0-litres in size, with power ranging from 104bhp to 141bhp and fuel economy of up to 60mpg-plus.
 You could have your A1 with a five-speed manual gearbox, a six-speed manual or a seven-speed S tronic dual-clutch automatic, the latter of which was available on all A1s from 2014 onwards.

 Regular A1s were all front-wheel drive, but the high-performance S1 model was four-wheel drive.
 This delivered 228bhp and a 0-62mph sprint in less than six seconds.